Iowa GOP: Benefit cuts needed to spur people to take jobs

 “It recognizes we have more jobs available than folks working or folks who can fill.
 It recognizes that with the supply chain crisis that we face, with the inflation that families face getting back to work is more important than ever,” he said.

-The proposal also would make unemployed workers take a lower paying job sooner or risk losing their benefits.
+The proposal also would make unemployed workers take a lower paying job sooner or lose their benefits.

 Iowa businesses pay a tax amounting to about $400 million annually that funds the Unemployment Insurance Trust Fund, and the nonpartisan Legislative Services Agency estimates the reductions backed by Republicans would trim that cost by $100 million a year.